 Pregnancy and breastfeeding while taking Nurtec ODT

 It’s not known if Nurtec ODT is safe to take during pregnancy.
-If you’re pregnant or plan to become pregnant, talk with your doctor about the possible risks and benefits of taking Nurtec ODT.
+If you’re pregnant or planning to become pregnant, talk with your doctor about the possible risks and benefits of taking Nurtec ODT.

 Nurtec ODT has very few side effects, and these are usually mild and easily managed.
 Serious allergic reactions are possible, but these are rare.